 Calcutta Congress 1928 - Gandhi takes the reign of Congress

 The movement catapulted Subhas to the mainstream of the Indian politics.
 Until 1925 he was the right hand of Deshbandhu.
 But from 1927 onwards he became an all India leader, esp. of the youth, who could present his viewpoints and plan through the conferences and the meetings of the Congress.
 He was alone, but he was gaining strength and people across India came to love and respect him as a National leader.
 In May 1928 Subhas presided over the Maharashtra Provincial Conference at Poona.
 In his speech he advocated some lines of activities for the Congress which he had contemplated during his incarceration in Burma, that included organization of labours, students and separate organization for women.
 The first All Bengal Conference of students was held in August in Calcutta and was presided over by Pandit Jawaharlal Nehru.
 After the Conference, students' organisations were started all over Bengal and somewhat later, similar organisations were started in other provinces as well.
 The position was further cemented in the Calcutta Congress of 1928.
 The Calcutta Congress in December 1928, according to Nanda Mukherjee, biographer, was a landmark in Subhas's life.
 He was elected to be the president of the All India Youth Congress in Calcutta.
 He was the General Officer Commanding (GoC) of the Congress Volunteers.
 The session was presided over by Motilal Nehru.
 The attendance in the Calcutta session was the largest and all arrangements were made at a big scale.
-Subhas was in the lead and he was assisted by several important revolutionary groups, including the Mukti Sangha or the Bengal Volunteers of Hemchandra Ghosh, Sri Sangha of Anil Baran Roy and Leela Nag, Masterda Surjyo Sen and his team, Anushilon Samity, Jugantar and other revolutionary groups from across Bengal.
+Subhas was in the lead and he was assisted by several important revolutionary groups, including the Mukti Sangha or the Bengal Volunteers of Hemchandra Ghosh, Sri Sangha of Anil Roy and Leela Nag, Masterda Surjyo Sen's members of Indian Republican Army of Chattogram, Anushilon Samity, Jugantar and other revolutionary groups from across Bengal.
 They had joined hands to use Congress as a platform to further the revolutionary activities and they had explicit trust in Subhas Chandra Bose.
-Major Satya Gupta helped in bringing the needed military discipline and even women were participants as volunteers under Latika Bose.
-This event was a taste of things to come in the form of I.N.A.
+"Major" Satya Gupta of Bengal Volunteers helped in bringing the needed military discipline and a large group of women were participants for the first time as volunteers under Latika Bose.
+This event was a taste of things to come in the form of I.N.A, about a decade and a half later.
 A mounted battalion was prepared to escort the President.
 The conference was held in Park Circus Maidan, which was renamed as Deshbandhu Nagar.
-The volunteers were trained in battle like discipline and rules and regulations like checking the identify of every participant without distinction.
+The volunteers were trained in army like discipline and rules and regulations like checking the identify of every participant without distinction.
 It seemed to everybody that a huge army was marching past across Calcutta, an army entirely of Indians, under the leadership of an Indian.
 Everybody was amazed by the efficiency and dedication with which this event was organized.
 Gandhiji had initially refused to come to Calcutta Congress but Motilal Nehru had persuaded him to join to support his report.